Karekin II Kazanjian: Life

 On October 24, 1966 he was ordained Bishop by Catholicos Vazken I, Supreme Patriarch and Catholicos of All Armenians.

 From the Washington, DC parish he went to Australia as the first primate of that newly established diocese, where he presided until March 1981, when he was elected to the position of Grand Sacristan of the Brotherhood of St. James in Jerusalem.

 Bishop Karekin's thesis for the rank of Vartabedutyun was "Four Minor Prophets", which was published in the 1950–1951 issues of the monthly Sion, the official newsletter of the Armenian Patriarchate of Jerusalem.
 His thesis for the rank of Dzayrakooyn Vartabed, was "The Encyclicals of St. Nersess Shnorhali", which he translated into modern Armenian with commentary.
 Bishop Karekin published religious and literary articles in several journals such as Dziadzan, Sion, Hayasdanyayts Yegeghetsi, Nor Ashkharh, and Marmara.

-Through his efforts, a beautiful Armenian church was built in Washington, D.C. in 1962.
+Through his efforts, an Armenian church was built in Washington, D.C. in 1962.

 Bishop Karekin was also instrumental in the construction of a new church in Sydney, Australia in 1972 and in Melbourne in 1976.
-During his tenure of office, a beautiful and magnificent building was purchased in Sydney to serve as headquarters of the Diocese of Australia.
+During his tenure of office, a building was purchased in Sydney to serve as headquarters of the Diocese of Australia.
 He exerted much effort to alleviate the mortgage on these buildings.

 From 1981 to September 5, 1990, he was the Grand Sacristan of the Holy See of Jerusalem.
 Since 1981 he was elected to serve on a committee that audited the finances of the Monastery and with three other people he was in charge of the possessions of the Monastery.
 During that time he also taught the senior students of the Seminary.

 Archbishop Karekin Kazancıyan was elevated to the position of Armenian Patriarch of Constantinople in September 1990.